seas-cs32/py2cpp/3Pointers/lesson/instructions.md

 Let's try.
 Copy the code and put it into `main.c`.
 Remember that the markdown code boxes, if you click them, will give you a copy icon in the upper right-hand corner.

-Now, type `make main` in the console window.
+Now, type `make main` in the shell window.
 You should see two successful executions of `clang`.

 Next, switch which declaration of `response` you're using in `main.c` and `make main` again.
 Again, two successful executions of `clang`.